rogernogueraplanesas/portugal-weather-analysis/README.md

 > An SQLite database is created in order to store all the processed data in a practical way to check and re-use it.

 > QGIS software is used throughout this project.<br>
-> Also known as Quantum GIS, QGIS is a geographic information system (GIS) software.
+> Also known as Quantum GIS, is a geographic information system (GIS) software.
 More information can be found [here](https://qgis.org/en/site/about/index.html).
 <br>